-Sessions for Physiotherapy usually lasts for 30 minutes, during which time the physiotherapist, having diagnosed the problem will treat using one or more methods including:
+Sessions for Physiotherapy usually lasts for 30 minutes.
+During this time the physiotherapist will treat you using one or more methods including:

 - Exercise therapy

 Physiotherapist will identify the root cause of your problem, ensuring they find which treatment method works best for your problem.
-They get people involved in managing their own care through a number of approaches, such as education, awareness, empowerment and participation, and may also offer you exercises to perform in your own time to help recovery and limit the chance of the problem arising again in the future.
+They get you involved in managing your own care.
+This can through a number of approaches, such as education, awareness, empowerment and participation, and may also offer you exercises to perform in your own time to help recovery and limit the chance of the problem arising again in the future.

 The Chartered Society of Physiotherapy (CSP) advise that when choosing a physiotherapist to make sure they are chartered (they will have MCSP after their name) and registered with the Health and Care Professions Council (HCPC).

 *Information sourced – http://www.csp.org.uk/your-health/what-physiotherapy

 Private medical insurance schemes and Cash Plans often include physiotherapy treatment, so if you have a policy in place or are considering purchasing one for the first time, the team at SMP Healthcare Ltd can help check your policy to see how you can access treatment for physiotherapy.